Cerro Rongiero or Montón de Trigo (1,622m) from Ladrillar (Cáceres)

 ITINERARY:

 (0h00min; 0,0kms) Ladrillar (718m).
 Cross Ladrillar heading west until almost the end of the village.
 By a small house with rubbish containers you see a slope on your right hand side, which leads past a house with a vine-covered facade.
 Behind the house you find an ascending path that leads to a track (0h10min; 0,5kms) that you follow to the left.
 Soon the track ends at the bottom of a valley in an olive grove.
 Now, following a marked path between olive trees, you cross an area of scrubland and continue over another olive grove.
-The path comes to a wide track that ascends steeply to a track (0h25min; 1,2kms).
+The path comes to a wide path that ascends steeply to a track (0h25min; 1,2kms).
 Follow it to the right and turn left at the next junction.
 A few meters later you meet the ascending path (0h30min; 1,4kms).
 The path zigzags uphill through an impenetrable field of broom myrtle, rockrose and other bushes.
 It is best not to leave the path.
-The views towards the region of Las Hurdes are spectacular.
+The views towards the region of The Hurdes are spectacular.

 Uphill path.